Comite River

 The Comite River /'koʊ.mit/ (Rivière Comité) is a right-bank tributary of the Amite River, with a confluence near the city of Denham Springs, east of Baton Rouge, Louisiana.
 The river is 56.1 mi long.
 Its drainage basin comprises about 348 sqmi, and includes portions of Wilkinson and Amite Counties in Mississippi, and East Feliciana and East Baton Rouge Parishes in Louisiana.
 The river's source lies in the hills of the East and West Feliciana Parishes, and empties into the Amite River just north of U.S. Route 190 (Florida Blvd) near the eastern boundary of Baton Rouge.

 Flooding

-When violent rains that frequent the capital city region strike, the water from the hills and piney forest in the Felicianas drains down into this usually shallow and calm river and quickly transforms it.
-During such flooding, the water flows southwards, sometimes flooding homes in outlying areas east of Baton Rouge.
-Floodwaters have been recorded to have covered Greenwell Springs Road in extreme conditions.
+Following heavy rainfall, the water drains into the river.
+During flood events, homes in outlying areas east of Baton Rouge can become flooded.
+The flood of record saw floodwaters cover Greenwell Springs Road.